 Myth: People with diabetes should eat special diabetic foods.

 Fact: A healthy meal plan for people with diabetes is generally the same as a healthy diet for anyone – low in fat (especially saturated and trans fat), moderate in salt and sugar, with meals based on whole grain foods, vegetables and fruit.
 Diabetic and "dietetic" foods generally offer no special benefit.
 Most of them still raise blood glucose levels, are usually more expensive and can also have a laxative effect if they contain sugar alcohols.

 Myth: If you have diabetes, you should only eat small amounts of starchy foods, such as bread, potatoes and pasta.

 Fact: Starchy foods can be part of a healthy meal plan, but portion size is key.
 Whole grain breads, cereals, pasta, rice and starchy vegetables like potatoes, yams, peas and corn can be included in your meals and snacks.
-Wondering how much carbohydrate you can have?
-A place to start is about 45-60 grams of carbohydrate per meal, or 3-4 servings of carbohydrate-containing foods.
-However, you may need more or less carbohydrate at meals depending on how you manage your diabetes.
+Wondering how many carbohydrates you can have?
+A place to start is about 45-60 grams of carbohydrates per meal, or 3-4 servings of carbohydrate-containing foods.
+However, you may need more or less carbohydrate-heavy meals depending on how you manage your diabetes.
 You and your health care team can figure out the right amount for you.
-Once you know how much carb to eat at a meal, choose your food and the portion size to match.
+Once you know how many carbs to eat at a meal, choose your food and the portion size to match.

 Myth: People with diabetes can't eat sweets or chocolate.

 Fact: If eaten as part of a healthy meal plan, or combined with exercise, sweets and desserts can be eaten by people with diabetes.
-They are no more "off limits" to people with diabetes than they are to people without diabetes.
-The key to sweets is to have a very small portion and save them for special occasions so you focus your meal on more healthful foods.
+They are no more "off-limits" to people with diabetes than they are to people without diabetes.
+The key to sweets is to have a small portion and save them for special occasions so you focus your meal on more healthful foods.